digiltd/oh-rtd-test/Configuring-the-openHAB-runtime.md

 ### Automation
 Rule files are stored in `${openhab_home}/configurations/rules`.

 Script files are stored in `${openhab_home}/configurations/scripts`.

-Visit the [automation](https://github.com/openhab/openhab/wiki/Automation) section on creating rules and scripts by using related events and actions.
+Please visit the [automation](https://github.com/openhab/openhab/wiki/Automation) section on creating rules and scripts by using related events and actions.

 ### Persistence
 Script files are stored in `${openhab_home}/configurations/persistence`.

-Visit the [persistence](https://github.com/openhab/openhab/wiki/Persistence) section for further details on how to store item states over a time (a time series).
+Please visit the [persistence](https://github.com/openhab/openhab/wiki/Persistence) section for further details on how to store item states over a time (a time series).

 ### Transformation
 Transformations files are stored in `${openhab_home}/configurations/transformation`.

-Visit the [transformation](https://github.com/openhab/openhab/wiki/Transformation) section for further details.
+Please visit the [transformation](https://github.com/openhab/openhab/wiki/Transformation) section for further details.